emad-elsaid/emad-elsaid.github.io/Rails Accepts_nested_attributes for polymorphic relation solution.md

 #ruby

-yesterday i faced a problem with my rails application, my models was as follows
+yesterday i faced a problem with my rails application, my models are as follows

 ```ruby
 class Vehicle < ActiveRecord::Base